Assemble Your Own Emergency Kit With These 100 Household Items

 Just For the Kids

-- Extra outfits plus socks and underwear
+- Extra outfits, plus socks and underwear

-- Extra jacket or hoodie
+- Extra jackets or hoodies

 - Stroller for kids under 6